SoyBlue/My-First-Repo/README.md

-print ("This is my firts repository")
+This is my firts repository